Jacob Bronowski: Auschwitz scene

-In a personal scene filmed at Auschwitz concentration camp, where many Polish members of his family died during the Holocaust, Bronowski walks into the muddy waters where the ashes of his family were thrown, saying:
+In a personal scene filmed at Auschwitz concentration camp, where many Jewish members of his family died during the Holocaust, Bronowski walks into the muddy waters where the ashes of his family were thrown, saying:

 It is said that science will dehumanise people and turn them into numbers.
 That is false - tragically false.
 Look for yourself.
 This is the concentration camp and crematorium at Auschwitz.
 This is where people were turned into numbers.
 Into this pond were flushed the ashes of four million people.
 And that was not done by gas.
 It was done by arrogance.
 It was done by dogma.
 It was done by ignorance.
 When people believe that they have absolute knowledge, with no test in reality - this is how they behave.
 This is what men do when they aspire to the knowledge of gods.

-In an interview by Michael Parkinson conducted soon after the program was broadcast, Bronowski's recounted his visit to Auschwitz leading to Parkinson's describing the segment as one of the most memorable parts of any interview he had done.
+In an interview by Michael Parkinson conducted soon after the programme was broadcast, Bronowski's recounted his visit to Auschwitz leading to Parkinson's describing the segment as one of the most memorable parts of any interview he had done.
 Decades later and at the end of his career, Parkinson said: "if I could save one interview from the thousands I have done, it would be the one-man show with Professor Jacob Bronowski."